Crispy Baked Zucchini

 Put your pan(s) into the oven and allow the zucchini to roast until they're tender, about 12-16 minutes, depending on how thick your slices are.
 The thinner the slices, the more quickly they will be done.

-How do you make zucchini not soggy?
+How do you roast zucchini without it getting soggy?

 Soggy zucchini is the worst and to be honest, it's a lot of the reason I was put off from eating it in the first place.
 Sure, it's fine if it's meant to be soft, like, in an au gratin recipe or as part of a stir-fry, but when zucchini is overcooked it gets mushy and that's just a big no-no.